Skip to main content

 Self-service flows are standardized, which means that they run the same basic operations, regardless of which specific flow is integrated.

-Additionally, the self-service API is split to integrate with two types of applications - browser and native.
-The reason for the API split is the security measures necessary for the different application types.
+The self-service API is split to integrate with two types of applications - browser and native.
+The reason for the API split's the security measures necessary for the different application types.
 For example, the API sets a CSRF cookie for browser applications.
 For native applications, CSRF cookie isn't required and isn't set.

 tip

-Make sure to call the right self-service API endpoints for your application To ensure that the integration between your application's UI and Ory APIs works correctly.
+Make sure to call the correct self-service API endpoints for your server-side browser, single-page, or native application to ensure that the integration between your application's UI and Ory APIs works.

 Flow overview